 Having access to timely communication and accurate information is crucial in any natural disaster or crisis situation.
 These same situations, however, bring an even more unique set of challenges for members of the deaf and hard-of-hearing (DHOH) community, specifically those who depend on captions and accessible communications for news updates and emergency broadcasts.

 Getting the right information as quickly as possible is of critical importance.
 This includes the need for high-quality, professionally delivered captions during television emergency broadcasts and news updates and professional sign language interpreting during emergency news conferences.
-This need was on full display this week as Hurricane Ida – one of the most powerful hurricanes ever to hit the U.S. mainland – pushed a destructive path through Louisiana and Mississippi and pummeled cities in the East with heavy rains and flooding.
+This need recently was on full display as Hurricane Ida – one of the most powerful hurricanes ever to hit the U.S. mainland – pushed a destructive path through Louisiana and Mississippi and pummeled cities in the East with heavy rains and flooding.

 Federal Communications Commission (FCC) rules require broadcasters and cable operators to make emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
 Emergency information includes immediate weather situations (tornadoes, hurricanes, floods, tidal waves, earthquakes, heavy snows, widespread fires) and community situations such as widespread power failures, industrial explosions, civil disorders, or school closings.

 However, an article in journalism publication Poynter.org recently asked why media outlets don’t do more to ensure that people who are deaf, hard of hearing, or blind can find, access, and share news, especially when it comes to their social media feeds.